OpenGenus/Customer-Lifetime-Value/README.md

 ### How to Use

-* Clone this repository to your local machine or download the notebook directly from Kaggle.
+* Clone this repository to your local machine.
 * Open the notebook using Jupyter Notebook or JupyterLab.
 * Execute each cell sequentially to run the code and view the results.
 * Modify the notebook or dataset as per your requirements to analyze different aspects of customer lifetime value prediction.